-French I, II and Spanish I, II, AP Spanish
+French I, II, and Honors III / Spanish I, II, Honors III, and AP Spanish / Sign language I, II, III

-Career, Technical, and Agricultural Education (CTAE)
+CAREER, TECHNICAL, AND AGRICULTURAL EDUCATION (CTAE)

 All students at Shaw High School will be involved with Career Pathways.
 This will open the door to their future and provide guidance for the first few years after graduation.
 Whether students' plans lead to the military, college, an apprenticeship, or immediate employment, the steps to success will not end there.
 Students will use the knowledge gained from creating a post high school plan, assessing skills and goals, exploring career options, and seeking advice from advisors, teachers and counselors to continue improving and growing so they can live the future of their dreams.